Insights

 While the PTZ camera requires someone to change the view angle, 360 degree cameras show and record everything all the time.
 We’ve found that a single 360 degree security camera can replace four to six traditional security cameras in wide open areas, such as a church hall or recreation facility.

-Church security camera placement
+Church security camera placements and best practices

 Modern churches can be large, expansive properties.
 This makes security camera placement a particularly difficult task.
 Let’s look at all the locations you should consider placing security cameras in your church, starting with interior cameras followed by exterior cameras.